-First you will need a destination drive, somewhere that you can load your clone onto.
+First, you will need a destination drive, somewhere that you can load your clone onto.
 This destination drive will then be removed from your computer because it is no longer a data drive but instead it will be a cloned drive stored in a drawer ready for action.

 Now you’ll need the software to do it.
-I recommend Reflect which is he highest rated free data backup software on Cnet.
+I recommend Reflect which is the highest rated free data backup software on Cnet.
 It’s free and so easy to use I should just end this tutorial now because you’ll figure it out.
 But I’ll leave this image here as a hint.

 Really, that’s it.
 Hit clone, then select the drive to clone to.
 When you hit select drive you’ll get a list with your main C:\ drive up top and the additional drives below.
 Your destination drive should be obvious because they usually have the brand name in the title such as Western Digital, Seagate, Hitachi and so on.
-After you select the clone to drive you just hit next, finish, ok, whatever it ask you to do at this point and it runs.
+After you select the clone to drive you just hit next, finish, ok, whatever it asks you to do at this point and it runs.

+Once it is done, remove your cloned hard drive and store it away for safekeeping.
+You could also pop it right into another computer and boot it up.
 This is the best method if you have say a typical 80GB Hard Drive and want to update to a super fast SSD Hard Drive.
-SSD stands for Solid State Hard Drive and with no moving parts is epically faster than your old hard drives.
+SSD stands for Solid State Hard Drive and with no moving parts is much faster than your old hard drives.